Darkhandrob/Source-AGR-Import-Export-FBX/custom/readme.txt

 - imports .agr through afx-blender-scripts
 - selects all keyframes available
 - deletes Physics(everything with the name "physics" in it)
-- renames the parent-object(afx.*) to root and exports it with its childrens as FBX
+- renames the parent-object(afx.*) to root and exports it with childrens as FBX
 - exports afxCam as single FBX file

 Installation: